Team and board development

 Reparative: A team that is not functioning the way it wants or needs to due to one or more historical/current issues

-Effective team working can:
+Effective team working can enable teams to:

-• Enable teams to communicate more effectively, reducing tension, mistakes and costly delays to patient care as a result of mis-communication.
+- Communicate more effectively, reducing tension, mistakes and costly delays to patient care as a result of mis-communication.

-• Enable teams to make better and more timely decisions, having understood the wider context first, and factored in a diversity of views about the best ways to proceed and reducing costly mistakes.
+- Make better and more timely decisions, having understood the wider context first, and factored in a diversity of views about the best ways to proceed and reducing costly mistakes.

 Who is team or Board development for?

-• Boards of acute hospitals
+- Boards of acute hospitals

-• Integrated Care Boards and Integrated Care System leadership teams
+- Integrated Care Boards and Integrated Care System leadership teams

-• Boards of multi-agency transformation programmes
+- Boards of multi-agency transformation programmes

-• Hospital Leadership Teams
+- Hospital Leadership Teams

-• Senior Commissioning Teams
+- Senior Commissioning Teams

-• Leadership Teams of Clinical Services
+- Leadership Teams of Clinical Services

-How we work with teams and Boards
+How Staff College Faculty work with teams and Boards

-We take a flexible approach to working with teams, taking the time up front to understand what leaders are hoping to achieve and what the key issues they’re contending with are.
+Faculty take a flexible approach to working with teams, taking the time up front to understand what leaders are hoping to achieve and what the key issues they’re contending with are.
 We work in partnership, adapting our approach to ensure that it meets the evolving needs of the team and recognising that best laid plans are often subject to change.

 The form that sessions take depends on the needs and wants of the team itself.
 Sometimes we might work with a team for a short one-off away day or session to help them develop their team cohesion and capability when they become a new team.
 We also work with leadership teams over several years as they develop and take forwards their plans for improvement, growth or transformation.
 Sessions are often built around a team’s regular meetings, developing their ability to work better together and enabling them to make swifter progress with their strategic agenda in a time-efficient way.